-3.1.
-Spatial variability of oyster spat recruitment and larvae abundances
+3.1 Spatial variability of oyster spat recruitment and larvae abundances

-We found significant differences in oyster spat recruitment in accordance with the interaction between year and situation (i.e. inside or outside the shellfish farmed zone: situation × year; p < 0.05) in Thau lagoon (Fig. 6, Table 2).
-In 2012, the first significant spat collection was recorded on 13 August, with 126 and 47 spat ind. plate-1 at Listel_OSFZ and Bouzigues ISFZ, respectively (Fig. 6; 2012).
-The second significant spat harvest took place on 24 September at the same sites but was characterized by lower abundances (45 and 21 ind. plate-1 at Bouzigues_ISFZ and Listel OSFZ, respectively).
+We found significant differences in oyster spat recruitment (p < 0.05, situation:year), in accordance with the interaction between year and situation (inside or outside the shellfish farmed zone) in Thau lagoon (Figure 6, Table 2).
+In 2012, the first significant spat collection was recorded on 13 August with 126 and 47 spat ind. plate-1 at Listel_OSFZ and Bouzigues_ISFZ, respectively (Figure 6, 2012).
+The second significant spat harvest took place on 24 September at the same sites but was characterized by lower abundances (45 and 21 ind. plate-1 at Bouzigues_ISFZ and Listel_OSFZ, respectively).
 We also collected 34 ind. plate-1 at Balaruc_OSFZ on the same date.
-In 2013, one main spatfall event lasted for 2 consecutive harvests in August, with 244 (13 August) and 341 (28 August) ind. plate-1 at Meze_OSFZ, 92 ind. plate-1 at Listel_OSFZ (28 August), and 188 (13 August) and 56 (28 August) ind. plate-1 at Bouzigues_ISFZ (Fig. 6; 2013).
-There was a second, even larger spatfall harvest (488 ind. plate-1) that was only detected at Meze_OSFZ on 9
+In 2013, one main spatfall event lasted for two consecutive harvests in August with 244 (13 August) and 341 (28 August) ind. plate-1 at Meze_OSFZ, 92 ind. plate-1 at Listel_OSFZ (28 August), and 188 (13 August) and 56 (28 August) ind. plate-1 at Bouzigues_ISFZ (Figure 6, 2013).
+There was a second, even bigger spatfall harvest (488 ind. plate-1) that was only detected at Meze_OSFZ on 9 October.
+The most contrasted results inside and outside the shellfish farming sites were obtained in 2014, with spatfall occurring at all outside sites except Marseillan OSFZ for a period of two months (Figure 6, 2014).
+This period was characterized by four consecutive harvest dates between 13 August and 24 September versus no recruitment at all inside the shellfish farming areas.
+Meze_OSFZ showed the most remarkable spat abundances, peaking at 1112 ind. plate-1 on 27 August 2014.